Jump to content

 Welcome to Honeyguide

-Welcome to Honeyguide Wildlife Holidays, starting our 34th season of natural history holidays.
+Welcome to Honeyguide Wildlife Holidays, now in our 34th year of natural history holidays.

 This website is the main reference for Honeyguide's holidays.
-We used to have a printed brochure, but dropped it in 2021 & 2022, when the coronavirus pandemic made travel initially impossible, then prone to change.
-Using the website, emails and so on worked well then and since, and this continues for 2023/24.
+We used to have a printed brochure, but dropped it in 2021 & 2022, when the coronavirus pandemic made travel impossible for some time, then prone to change.
+Using the website, emails and so on works well and this continues.

 Overseas travel